 Want to shed a few pounds?
-Then go to sleep.
-Yes, it can be that easy because your CPAP will improve weight loss.
-It’s one of the many ways that treating sleep apnea can benefit your health.
+Treating sleep apnea can benefit your health in more ways than one.
 Check out exactly how CPAP and weight loss go together.

 Using Your CPAP For Weight Loss

 Before we can cover the solution, we need to explain the problem which is sleep apnea and weight gain.
-Obesity increases the risk for obstructive sleep apnea (OSA) because when the fatty tissues around your throat become larger, they become heavier, making it easier for them to collapse on your throat.
+Obesity increases the risk for obstructive sleep apnea (OSA) because when the fatty tissues around your throat become larger, they become heavier, making it easier for them to collapse on your throat and block air passage while you sleep.
 This can also lead to more sleep disruptions, increasing sleep apnea symptoms.

 However, even though being overweight increases the risk of sleep apnea, it affects people of all shapes and sizes.
 Some individuals simply have a narrow airway or large tonsils.
 But sleep apnea can attribute to weight gain.